Don’t Choose Just a Job, Instead Focus on Building a Career

 Ask any young male teen, he would reply that his dream career is to become a “Video game developer.”
 This is a highly challenging and lucrative career option for software developers who are ready to put in long work hours and tackle huge competition.

-With that said, if you’re passionate about gaming and nothing gives you a high like setting a new score on your favourite online game, and you have the necessary coding skills, then go down this path.
+With that said, if you’re passionate about gaming and nothing gives you a high like setting a new score on your favorite online game, and you have the necessary coding skills, then go down this path.

 This may sound a tad old school but trust us, it isn’t.
 With the increase of smart devices, there is bound to be an increase in the demand for embedded systems developers.